tpbowden/tpbowden.github.io/_posts/2016-03-19-scaling-rails-with-docker-compose.md

 static asset to Nginx, which then sends it back to the client.
 The first time around this is a pretty bad way of doing this, but combined with Nginx's caching config this becomes extremely efficient when anybody else asks for the asset. using a few lines of config, you can get Nginx to keep hold of the asset it previously served ready for the next client who comes asking.
-Here's my snipped of Nginx config which turns on this functionality.
+Here's example Nginx config which turns on this functionality.

 {% highlight nginx %}
 upstream rails_upstream {